francescofiora/books/README.md

     - EndPoints using WebMvcTest
     - POJOs and DTOs using OpenPojo
     - End to End Test with TestRestTemplate
-    - Integration test using TestContainers
+    - Integration test using TestContainers and Cucumber
-- JMX
-- Eclipse support

 # Getting Started
 ### Compile